jaemin-capslock/cse15l-lab-reports/lab-report-4-week-8.md

 ![Image][1]

-[1]:file1expected.png
+[1]:file1newexpected.png

-This is the expected output of this markdown file, and thus we have four links
+This is the expected output of this markdown file, and thus we have three markdown links.

 Running on my testfile,

 ![Image][2]

-[2]:mytestfile1.png
+[2]:mynewtest1.png

 ![Image][3]

-[3]:myresult1.png
+[3]:mynewresult1.png

 The test fails.